dzemilmanic/Arduino-projects/memory_game/README.md

-# Arduino Memory Game
+# 🧠 Arduino Memory Game

 This is a simple **Memory Game** built using an Arduino board, LEDs, and buttons.
 The game challenges players to remember and repeat an increasing sequence of lights.

+📁 **File**: `memory_game.ino`

+---

-## Features
+## ✨ Features

-- Randomly generated light sequences.
+- 🎲 Randomly generated light sequences
-- Interactive gameplay with buttons for user input.
+- 🎮 Interactive button-based gameplay
-- Visual feedback through LEDs.
+- 💡 Visual feedback using LEDs
-- Easy to build and modify.
+- 🔧 Easy to build and customize

+---

-## How It Works
+## ⚙️ How It Works

-1. The game starts by lighting up a random sequence of LEDs.
+1. 🔦 The game starts by lighting up a random sequence of LEDs.
-2. The player must repeat the sequence by pressing the corresponding buttons.
+2. 👆 The player must press the buttons in the same order.
-3. If the player repeats the sequence correctly, the game adds another step to the sequence.
+3. ✅ If the sequence is correct, a new step is added to the sequence.
-4. If the player makes a mistake, all LEDs blink briefly, and the game resets.
+4. ❌ If there's a mistake, all LEDs blink and the game resets.

+---

-## Components Needed
+## 🛠️ Components Needed

-- Arduino board (e.g., Arduino Uno)
+- 🧠 Arduino board (e.g., Uno, Nano, Mega)
-- 3 or more LEDs
+- 💡 3 or more LEDs
-- 3 or more push buttons
+- 🔘 3 or more push buttons
-- Resistors (220Ω for LEDs, 10kΩ for buttons)
+- 🔩 Resistors (220Ω for LEDs, 10kΩ for buttons)
-- Breadboard and jumper wires
+- 🔌 Breadboard and jumper wires

+---

-## Circuit Diagram
+## 🔌 Circuit Diagram

-- Connect each LED to a digital pin through a resistor.
+- Connect each LED to a digital pin via a 220Ω resistor.
-- Connect each button to a digital pin and use a pull-down resistor for stable input.
+- Connect each button to a digital pin with a 10kΩ pull-down resistor to ensure stable input.
+- Make sure everything is grounded properly and powered via USB or external source.

+---

-## Code
+## 🧠 Code

-The Arduino sketch is included in the `memory_game.ino` file in this repository.
-Upload it to your Arduino board to start playing.
+The Arduino sketch is provided in the `memory_game.ino` file.
+📥 Upload it using the Arduino IDE to begin playing.

+---

-## Demo Video
+## 🎥 Demo Video

-Check out the gameplay demo below:
+Watch the game in action:

 [![Watch the video](https://img.youtube.com/vi/_aMglHOKeqo/0.jpg)](https://www.youtube.com/shorts/_aMglHOKeqo)

+---

-## How to Play
+## 🎯 How to Play

-1. Power on the Arduino to start the game.
+1. 🔌 Power on your Arduino to start.
-2. Watch the sequence of LEDs lighting up.
+2. 👁️ Watch the LEDs light up in a sequence.
-3. Press the buttons corresponding to the sequence in the correct order.
+3. 🎯 Press the buttons in the same order.
-4. Continue playing as the sequence grows longer.
+4. 🧩 Repeat and remember longer sequences as the game progresses.
-5. Challenge yourself to remember as many steps as possible!
+5. 🧠 Keep going and test your memory!

+---

-## Customization
+## 🛠️ Customization

-- Adjust the speed of the sequence in the code to make the game easier or harder.
+- ⚙️ Change the speed of the sequence in the code to make it easier or harder.
-- Add more LEDs and buttons for a more complex game.
+- ➕ Add more LEDs and buttons to increase complexity.
+- 🎵 Add sound feedback using a buzzer for even more interaction.

+---

-## License
+## 📜 License

-This project is open-source and available under the MIT License.
-Feel free to use, modify, and share!
+This project is **open-source** and available under the **MIT License**.
+Feel free to **use, modify, and share** it! 🚀

+---

+🕹️ **Have fun and challenge your brain!**